Antoine Jolicoeur Desroches, vegan triathlete

 In 2014 he finished second in the National Olympic distance Championship.
 Over 2014-5 he completed three high profile half-ironmans finishing 19th, 13th and 8th, the fastest of which was 4 hours 10.
 He also finished second in the National Long Distance Championships.
 In 2017 put in an impressive performance to take third in the Pro Chattanooga 70.3 (read more here).

-Another change from 2015 was Antoine’s transition to a vegan diet.
+Another change in 2015 was Antoine’s transition to a vegan diet.
 “I stopped eating meat in 2013 but I became vegan during the Summer of 2015” Antoine told us in 2016.

 “I stopped eating meat for animal ethical reasons but my reasons for going vegan were mostly environmental.
 I watched the Cowspiracy movie and I immediately decided to become vegan.”